top of page

 Seattle, Portland, Chicago, Denver, Savannah

 A few favorites from smaller trips of mine within the states over the last several years.
 From hiking in old growth forests in Washington state to taking in technicolor street art at high elevations in Colorado and many stops in between.
+The PNW is so special to me, and I am excited to move there!

 There's nothing I love more than exploring a city, (and its museums) reading for joy in a new park, trying a pastry and coffee from a small shop beloved by locals, and walking at least five miles per day just so I can see as much as possible.

-New England (Home Base)
+New England

 Like the galleries above, this includes a mix of digital and 35mm film representing slices of my daily life.
 From ethereal (and aggressive) swan sightings, resplendent vintage markets packed with gems, charming architecture, rewarding views on challenging hikes, and serendipitous moments like the rain carrying cherry blossom petals down the streets.
 I lived in New England most of my life (with the exception of Sydney) but I continue to make new discoveries.